Queen Hyeondeok: Biography

-Sejong stated that the crown princess had graceful virtues and was admirable, compassionate, and dignified.

 Posthumous status

 When Munjong of Joseon ascended the throne, he granted his wife the title of Queen Hyeondeok.
 Her son later bestowed a full posthumous name during his reign.

-In 1457, several years after her brother-in-law Sejo of Joseon had deposed her son as king, Queen Hyeondeok's brother and his mother-in-law were found guilty of treason and executed.
+In 1456, several years after her brother-in-law Sejo of Joseon had deposed her son as king, Queen Hyeondeok's brother and mother were found guilty of treason and executed.
 Both the queen and her father were posthumously demoted to commoner status.

-In a book of unofficial history, Yeonryeosilkisul, it was said that King Sejo had felt the revenge of the deceased Queen Hyeondeok.
-‘One day, Sejo had a dream of Queen Hyeondeok, who appeared in full wrath and said, “You killed my son who did nothing wrong, so I will do the same to your children.
-Remember that.”
-Sejo woke up in shock and suddenly, he received the news that the Crown Prince (Sejo’s firstborn son Crown Prince Uigyeong) had passed away.
-Because of that reason, Soreung (Queen Hyeondeok’s tomb) was dug up.’

-Her status was later restored during King Jungjong’s reign and her remains were moved to Hyeonreung to be buried alongside Munjong of Joseon.
+Her status was later restored during King Jungjong's reign and her remains were moved to Hyeonreung to be buried alongside Munjong of Joseon.